charroux/CarServiceGrpc/README.md

 Look at the generated code in the build folder.

-Launch the main at the server side: https://github.com/charroux/CarServiceGrpc/blob/main/src/main/java/carservice/GrpcServer.java
+Launch the main program at the server side: https://github.com/charroux/CarServiceGrpc/blob/main/src/main/java/carservice/GrpcServer.java

 ## Make a single request from the client, response as a stream (sequence of messages))